Water Filtration and Reabsorption

 Proximal Convoluted Tubule (PCT)

-By the end of the PCT, the concentration of water in the filtrate and interstitial space is almost the same.
-Overall, about 67% of the filtered water is reabsorbed in the PCT.
+Water reabsorption in the PCT is iso-osmotic, meaning that by the end of the PCT, the concentration of water in the filtrate and interstitial space (plasma) is almost the same.

 Collecting Duct

-In the collecting duct, H2O reabsorption is driven by antidiuretic hormone (ADH).
-ADH is produced in the hypothalamus and is secreted from the posterior pituitary gland in response to low plasma volume or high osmolality.
+In the collecting duct, H2O reabsorption is regulated by antidiuretic hormone (ADH).
+ADH is produced in the hypothalamus and secreted by the posterior pituitary gland in response to decreased plasma volume or increased plasma osmolality.
+Tight junctions do not allow passive paracellular water reabsorption making regulation more effective.

-ADH acts on the principal cells in the collecting duct by binding to receptors.
-This triggers an intracellular signalling pathway that causes increased aquaporin-2 (AQP-2) production for the apical surface of the principal cell.
-The water can then move through the tubule and back into the renal medulla.
-Similarly to in the Loop of Henle, the force driving this movement is the high concentration of Na+ in the renal medulla.
+ADH acts on principal cells in the collecting duct by binding to V2 receptors.
+This triggers an intracellular cAMP-mediated signalling pathway resulting in insertion of aquaporin-2 (AQP-2) channels into the apical surface of the principal cell, increasing permeability to water.

 • Shock